RobertSundling/neato-botvac/README.md

 # Neato Botvac D3, D3 Pro, D4, D5, and D7 firmware

 **Quick tip:** If you came here just to get firmware with a non-expired certificate, and otherwise know what you're doing, jump to the [Firmware download links](#firmware-download-links) section.
-There are firmware images there that may work.
+There are working firmware images there.

 ## Table of contents